American man first to solo across Antarctica unaided

 "There were several times I considered stopping, putting my tent back up and calling it a day," he wrote.
 "I wanted so badly to quit today as I was feeling exhausted and alone, but remembering all of the positivity that so many people have been sending, I took a deep breath and focused on maintaining forward progress one step at a time and managed to finish a full day."

+On Day 37, or Dec.
+9, O'Brady wrote about how much he's changed, along with a selfie in which he looks almost in pain, snow gathered around his furry hat.

+"I'm no longer the same person I was when I left on the journey, can you see it in my face?" he wrote.
+"I've suffered, been deathly afraid, cold and alone.
+I've laughed and danced, cried tears of joy and been awestruck with love and inspiration."

-Though O'Brady had initially thought he'd want a cheeseburger at the end of his nearly impossible journey, Besaw said her husband has been fantasizing about fresh fish and salad, since he's mostly been eating freeze-dried foods.
+Though O'Brady had initially thought he'd want a cheeseburger at the end of his nearly impossible journey, Besaw said her husband has been fantasizing about fresh fish and salad because he has mostly been eating freeze-dried foods.

 As for what's next for O'Brady, who also has summited Mount Everest, Besaw said she's not entirely sure.